Authing/docs/docs/en/guides/connections/enterprise/lark-internal/README.md

 - **Recommended development access method**: Use hosted login page

-- **Description of advantages and disadvantages**: Simple operation and maintenance, by {{$loCaleconfig.brandName}} is responsible for operation and maintenance.
-Each user pool has a separate secondary domain; if you need to embed it in your application, you need to use the popup mode login, i.e.: after clicking the login button, a window will pop up with {{$loCaleconfig.brandName}} hosted login page, or redirect the browser to {{$localeConfig.brandName }} to the hosted login page.
+- **Description of advantages and disadvantages**: Simple operation and maintenance, by {{$localeConfig.brandName}} is responsible for operation and maintenance.
+Each user pool has a separate secondary domain; if you need to embed it in your application, you need to use the popup mode login, i.e.: after clicking the login button, a window will pop up with {{$localeConfig.brandName}} hosted login page, or redirect the browser to {{$localeConfig.brandName }} to the hosted login page.

 - **Detailed access method**.

-  3.1 Create an app in the {{$loCaleconfig.brandName}} console, for details see: [How to create an app in {{$loCaleconfig.brandName}}](https://docs.authing.cn/v2/guides/app/create-app.html)
+  3.1 Create an app in the {{$localeConfig.brandName}} console, for details see: [How to create an app in {{$localeConfig.brandName}}](https://docs.authing.cn/v2/guides/app/create-app.html)

-  3.2 In the created FeiShu enterprise app identity source connection details page, open and associate an app created in the {{$loCaleconfig.brandName}} console
+  3.2 In the created FeiShu enterprise app identity source connection details page, open and associate an app created in the {{$localeConfig.brandName}} console

 <img src="./images/15.png" >